 Interest – Growing Your Debt

-Credit card debt doesn't just stick around.
-It gets bigger thanks to the interest rate involved, which averages more than 15 percent.
+Credit cards: good debt vs bad debt?
+Credit card debt would be considered bad debt because it doesn’t just stick around, it grows.
+This is due to the interest rate involved, which averages more than 15 percent.

 In the long run, you can add a lot to your bill by not paying your balances in full, and the total you end up paying ends up being much higher than any item’s initial purchase price.